dfinity/sns-kongswap-adaptor/DEX.md

 $reserve_0 * reserve_1 = (reserve_0 + amount_0) * (reserve_1 - amount_1)$

 $amount_1$ is the amount of $T_1$ that is going to be removed from the pool.
-Before sending it to the user, we have to pay some fees: mainly a platform fee that goes to the owners of the DEX and an LP-fee that is going to be accumulated for the liquidity porivders proportional to the amount of liquidity they have added to the system.
+Before sending it to the user, some fees are deducted: mainly a platform fee that goes to the owners of the DEX and an LP-fee that is going to be accumulated for the liquidity porivders proportional to the amount of liquidity they have added to the system.